luigi-sw/LCSoft.DotNetGenesis/README.md

     ```bash
     dotnet new --install .
     # Or point to specific template project folders if needed
-    # dotnet new --install ./src/Templates/CleanArchitecture.Template/
+    # dotnet new --install ./src/Templates/LCBasic.Template/
     ```

 3.  **Install from NuGet (Recommended once published):**
-    *Replace `Your.Template.PackageName` with your actual NuGet package ID.*
+    *Replace `LC.DotNetGenesis` with your actual NuGet package ID.*
     ```bash
-    dotnet new --install Your.Template.PackageName
+    dotnet new --install LC.DotNetGenesis
     ```

-You can verify the installation by running `dotnet new --list` and searching for your template short names (e.g., `lc-clean`, `lc-hex`).
+You can verify the installation by running `dotnet new --list` and searching for your template short names (e.g., `lc-basic`, `lc-clean`, `lc-hex`).

 ### 2. List Available Templates